-UNESCO, in collaboration with the World Confederation of Underwater Activities (CMAS), has successfully concluded their first scientific diving training in underwater archaeology for young African professionals, headed by Professor Hakan Oniz.
-This innovative training session, held from May 11 to 20 in Kemer, Turkey, brought together 16 professionals from 11 African countries.
+UNESCO, in collaboration with Akdeniz University and the World Confederation of Underwater Activities (CMAS), has successfully concluded their first scientific diving training in underwater archaeology for young African professionals, headed by Professor Hakan Oniz.
+This innovative training session, held from May 11 to 20 in Kemer, Turkey, brought together 20 professionals from 14 African countries.

 Over 10 days, participants received in-depth training on various aspects of underwater archaeology, including: